speakeztech/mlir-tutorial/docs/tutorials/11-lowering-through-llvm.md

 As the author notes: there "can be dozens of lowerings involved" in a complete pipeline, and ordering them correctly requires either deep knowledge of pass interactions or "embarrassing trial and error."

-This is compiler engineering reality—the systematic methods exist, but practical pipeline construction remains partially artisanal.
+This is compiler engineering reality, the systematic methods exist, but practical pipeline construction remains partially artisanal.

 ### The LLVM Dialect: The Exit Point

-The **LLVM dialect** serves a specific architectural role: it's the **exit dialect**—a known-good interface to external code generation infrastructure.
+The **LLVM dialect** serves a specific architectural role: it's the **exit dialect**, a known-good interface to external code generation infrastructure.

 **Why not target machine code directly?**
 1. **Architecture independence** - LLVM handles x86, ARM, RISC-V, etc.